appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 {{fetchData.data}}
 ```

 With this configuration, the Multiselect widget displays a list of unique country values directly from the query.
+It is recommended to retrieve the data in a structured format directly from the query, as it simplifies the configuration when displaying the options in the Multiselect widget.

-### Transform data using JavaScript
+##### Example 2

 If the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Multiselect widget.